 They particularly like areas with scattered trees, but will also happily set up home on farms and wetlands, where they can find plentiful food.
 A preference for such conditions explains why Eurasian blue tits limit themselves to Europe and western Asia.

-If you want to attract them to your garden, make or buy a nest box with a hole around 25mm wide.
+If you want to attract them to your garden, make or buy a nest box with a hole around 28mm wide.
 Then position it 2-4 metres up a wall or tree, out of the reach of cats, with clear space in front of the entrance.
 It’s also best to ensure the box sits in a shady area, or faces north-east, to avoid strong sunlight.
 And tilt the box forward a little, so driving rain will come down on the roof, rather than flood the nest inside.

-What do blue tits eat?
+What do blue tits eat in the wild?

 Where should you feed blue tits?